hapax/hapax.github.io/assets/teaching.md

 6}\left(\frac{1}{7\cdot 2^7}\right) + \cdots
 $$

-The series converges rapidly to $\pi/6$, as students can confirm numerically.
-Newton used this formula to calculate $\pi$ to 15 decimal places.
-They can try this feat themselves!

 To arrive at this point, we have thrown rigour to the wind, ignoring the radius of the power series and the uniform convergence of the sum needed to integrate term-by-term.
 These are important issues, since at the end of the day our identity may not be true!
 But as with the blancmange, a numerical check of convergence is more persuasive in a classroom setting than a quagmire of technical conditions.
+And in fact, as students can confirm, the series converges rapidly to
+$\pi/6$.
+Newton used this formula to calculate $\pi$ to 15 decimal places, and students can reproduce this feat themselves!

 On that note, should rigour be cultivated at the high school level?
 I think this is a subtle question, but the hiking analogy is